ntmoore/ntmoore.github.io/notes/notes.md

 <img src="./images/spinach.jpg"
 alt="Spinach, in a cold frame surrounded by snow, in December.
 I grew this spinach and then kept it alive through the winter with a cold frame.
 It was amazing.">
 <figcaption>
 Spinach, in a cold frame surrounded by snow, in December.
 I grew this spinach and then kept it alive through the winter with a cold frame.
-It was amazing.">
+It was amazing.
 </figcaption>
 </figure>